The reporting obligation for platform operators and private sellers in e-commerce

 Tax transparency for platform operators and private sellers

-The new Tax Transparency Act follows the EU directive 2021/514 and regulates, among other things, the reporting obligation of platform operators such as Amazon or eBay to report private services and sales transactions to the Federal Central Tax Office by January 31, 2024.
-Operators of digital platforms are therefore also obliged to report information on the income of private individuals to the competent tax authorities, provided that the requirements for this are met.
-In order to include foreign providers in this process, there is to be an automated exchange of information between the EU member states.
-But when does the Tax Transparency Act actually come into effect?
-And are you also affected as a private seller?
+The Platform Tax Transparency Act (PStTG) follows the EU Directive 2021/514 and regulates, among other things, the reporting obligation of platform operators such as Amazon or eBay to report private services and sales transactions to the Federal Central Tax Office by January 31, 2025.
+Operators of digital platforms are therefore also obliged to report information on the income of private individuals to the relevant tax authorities, provided that the requirements for this are met.

 Does the Tax Transparency Act affect me as a private seller?